usaid-cs/yesterday-i-learned/random.md

 1. [The technologies used predominantly during the workday (are mostly enterprise software).](https://stackoverflow.blog/2017/04/19/programming-languages-used-late-night/)
 1. Buy fish oil from the states.
 It is much cheaper there.
 (Same for gelatin)
 1. [Nick Freeman](https://en.wikipedia.org/wiki/Nick_Freeman), otherwise known as Mr. Loophole, defended David, Jimmy, Ian, Tiff, AND Jeremy from their respective speeding tickets.
-1. *Dykstra* is a dutch word for someone who lives by a dyke.
 1. [Java was found to be the primary Cause of 91 percent of (cyber)attacks](http://www.eweek.com/security/java-primary-cause-of-91-percent-of-attacks-cisco).
 1. The word "[Connecticut](https://en.wikipedia.org/wiki/Connecticut_River)" is a French corruption of the Mohegan word quinetucket, which means "beside the long, tidal river".
 The river flows both ways.
 1. Air-to-air missiles typically [explode on proximity](https://en.wikipedia.org/wiki/Air-to-air_missile#Warhead) rather than contact.